-A-2.1 Eight blades from the lot shall be selected at random by using random number tables (see IS 4905) and tested for the requirements of shape and dimensions (4), material (3), workmanship and finish (5), marking (7.2) and packing (7.1).
+A-2.1 Eight blades from the lot shall be selected at random by using random number tables (see IS 4905) and tested for the requirements of shape and dimensions 4, material 3, workmanship and finish 5, marking 7 and packing 7.1.
 Any blade failing to meet one or more of the above requirements shall be termed defective.
 No defectives shall be permitted in the sample if the lot is to be accepted under this clause.

 A-2.2 The lot which has been found satisfactory as in A-2.1 shall be tested for other requirements.
-For this purpose, three blades shall be sampled and tested for feathers, nicks, etc (5.3 and 6.1) and performance requirements (6.2).
-One blade shall be tested for hardness (6.3) and corrosion resistance (6.4).
+For this purpose, three blades shall be sampled and tested for feathers, nicks, etc 5.3 and 6.1 and performance requirements 6.2.
+One blade shall be tested for hardness 6.3 and corrosion resistance 6.4.
 All samples shall pass the respective requirements if the lot is to be accepted under this clause.

-ANNEXURE B
+ANNEX B

 (Foreword)